jataware/beaker-kernel/README.md

 These security settings will be reviewed in the future in an attempt to tighten the modifications.

-More information can be found in the official docs (link coming soon).
+More information can be found in [the official docs](https://jataware.github.io/beaker-kernel/).